 In Memoriam: Dr. Roscoe Brady

-Roscoe Brady, MD, PhD (10/11/1923-6/13/2016), is the technical co-founder of American Gene Technologies™ (AGT).
+Roscoe Brady, MD, PhD (10/11/1923-6/13/2016), is the technical and scientific inspiration behind the founding of American Gene Technologies®.
 Dr. Brady was both a brilliant physician and an accomplished research scientist, having spent more than 50 years researching hereditary metabolic storage diseases (also known as lipid or lysosomal storage disorders).

 Dr. Brady is probably best known for having co-discovered the enzymatic defects in Gaucher disease, which subsequently led to his development of a successful enzyme replacement therapy (ERT).
 According to the National Institute of Neurological Disorders and Stroke (NINDS), “His work has defined much of what is known about the biochemistry, enzymatic bases, and metabolic defects of these disorders, and he has inspired colleagues throughout the world to define the causes of many other related disorders and to pursue further investigations in this field”.

 Jeff Galvin CEO of American Gene Technologies remembers Dr. Roscoe Brady